2015–2016 wave of violence in the Israeli–Palestinian conflict: June 2016

 On 8 June, two Palestinian gunmen opened fire at a cafe in Tel Aviv, killing four people and injuring seven others.
 The attackers claimed in the investigation that they were inspired by the Islamic State and Hamas.
 In response to the attack, the Israeli government suspended 83,000 Palestinian entry permits to visit families in Israel for Ramadan, a move that was described as "collective punishment" by Knesset member Haneen Zoabi and U.N.
 High Commissioner for Human Rights Zeid Ra'ad Al Hussein.
 The IDF imposed a closure over the entire West Bank and the Gaza Strip in the wake of the attack, which was scheduled to end on 11 June after the end of Jewish holiday of Shavuot.
 Palestinian Media, Hamas and PIJ celebrated the attack.

 On 30 June, a Palestinian stabbed and killed 17-year-old Hallel Yaffa Ariel while she was sleeping in her bedroom in the West Bank settlement of Kiryat Arba.
 The assailant was fatally shot by security guards.
-That same day, a Palestinian assailant stabbed two Israeli civilians in Natanya, north of Tel Aviv and was shot dead by an armed civilian.
+That same day, a Palestinian assailant stabbed two Israeli civilians in Netanya, north of Tel Aviv and was shot dead by an armed civilian.
 On 1 July, Palestinian gunmen fired at an Israeli family's vehicle south to Hebron causing it to flip over.
 The father of the family died while his wife and two daughters were injured.
 PIJ said in a statement that: "the escalation in attacks against settlers reflects the persistence of the Palestinian intifada to continue".

 Throughout June 2016, 5 Israelis and 6 Palestinians were killed, while 21–30 Israelis and 167 Palestinians were wounded.
 The Shin Bet recorded 1 attack from the Gaza Strip (small arms shooting), 100 attacks from the West Bank and East Jerusalem: 10 I.E.D (Pipe bombs and an improvised grenade); 2 small arms shootings; 1 stabbing; 1 vehicular and 86 firebomb (29 in Jerusalem) attacks, and 2 attacks inside the Green Line (in Tel Aviv and Natanya).
 1 Jewish attack was recorded: Two vehicles were set on fire and three were sprayed with anti-Arab hate speech in Nazareth and Yafa an-Naseriyye (in northern Israel).